slimemat/slimemat/README.md

 # 👋 Hi, I'm slimemat (Matheus B Garrido)

 Welcome to my GitHub.
 This is a collection of some of the projects I've chosen to share publicly.
-GitHub is a showcase — not everything I've worked on appears here, but it’s a good window into what I code.
+GitHub is a showcase: not everything I've worked on appears here, but it’s a good window into what I code.

 ---